SiddhaK17/SiddhaK17/README.md

 - 🧠 **Fast learner** with a resilient, growth oriented mindset
 - ⚡ **Adaptable** in the face of complexity and ambiguity
-- 🔍 **Detail-focused**, analytical, and self driven
+- 🔍 **Detail focused**, analytical, and self driven
-- 🚀 **Passionate builder** — turning deep ideas into working solutions
+- 🚀 **Passionate builder** turning deep ideas into working solutions
 - 💬 Strong written and verbal communicator

-> I don’t just follow tutorials — I break them down, question every step, and build my own path forward.
+> I don’t just follow tutorials I break them down, question every step, and build my own path forward.
 Every day is a chance to become 1% better.

 ---